RexZombie/Tatowi/README.md

-#Tatowi
+Tatowi

-Public repoitory intended to facilitate comunications and updates by tatowi's homework application.
+Public repository intended to facilitate comunications and updates by tatowi's homework application.